-Lectures in Washington University in St. Louis; Zürich University of the Arts; Moscow; Copenhagen; Aarhus.
+Lectures in Washington University in St. Louis; Zürich University of the Arts; Moscow; Skopje; Copenhagen; Aarhus.
 Please use the contact form if you'd like details.
-(Updated October 27, 2014.)
+(Updated November 21, 2014.)

 A series of seven books, intended as barometers of the current state of art theory on seven different subjects.
 This site includes the Series Preface and Series Afterword.

 Some of the panel discussions that are transcribed in each book took place in Ireland, at the University College Cork.
 This is the panel discussion for vol. 5, Renaissance Theory.